 Bathing water designation for local swim spots?

-On 7 February the Environment Agency told The Guardian that they welcomed river users applying for Bathing Water Quality status for swim spots.
-Imogen Radford from the OSS Inland Access Group provides a briefing for swimmers on the pros and cons
+On 7 February 2020 the Environment Agency told The Guardian that they welcomed river users applying for Bathing Water Quality status for swim spots.
+Imogen Radford from the OSS Inland Access Group provides a briefing for swimmers on the pros and cons and practicalities

 At first sight the call for swimmers to seek Bathing Water Quality designation seems like a no brainer.
 It would be hard to find a swimmer who wouldn’t answer “Yes” to the question “Do you want to swim in clean water?”
-Some local groups concerned about their rivers are already doing or considering this – Warleigh Weir Project, End Sewage Pollution Oxford, and Ilkley Clean River Group, WASP – but there are pros and cons, pragmatic and philosophical, to consider before setting up a local campaign.
+Some local groups concerned about their rivers are already doing or considering this – Warleigh Weir Project, End Sewage Pollution Oxford, and Ilkley Clean River Group have done so already – but there are pros and cons, pragmatic and philosophical, to consider before setting up a local campaign.

 THE SITUATION NOW

 Only one river in the UK is designated under the bathing water directive, unlike hundreds of coastal spots and a few lakes.
 This legislation has done a lot to clean up beaches.
 If a place is designated it must be regularly monitored over the summer, with reports and warnings if the water contains levels of bacteria so high as to make bathing unsafe.